Battle of Pinkie: Today

 In September 2017 the Scottish Battlefields Trust staged the first major re-enactment of the battle in the grounds of Newhailes House.
 Such re-enactments are intended to continue on a triennial cycle.

+A team of volunteer embroiderers, working in conjunction with Dr Andrew Crummy, the designer of the Great Tapestry of Scotland, are working on a series of five commemorative panels.
+The third complete panel was unveiled in Pinkie House on 10 September 2026, the anniversary of the battle.
+Work on the final two panels continues.

 Casualties

 Some of the injured soldiers were treated by Lockhart, a barber surgeon from Dunbar.
 David H. Caldwell has written, "English estimates put the slaughter as high as 15,000 Scots killed and 2,000 taken but the Earl of Huntly's figure of 6,000 dead is probably nearer the truth."
 Of the Scottish prisoners, few were nobles or gentlemen.
 It was claimed that most were dressed much the same as common soldiers and therefore were not recognised as being worth ransoming.
 Caldwell says of the English casualties, "Officially it was given out that losses were only 200 though the rumour about the English court, fed by private letters from those in the army, indicated that 500 or 600 was more likely."

 William Patten names a number of high-ranking casualties.
 The Englishmen he names were horsemen forced onto Scottish pikes in a ploughed field to the east of the English position, after they had crossed a slough towards the Scottish position on Falside Brae.